Beerooke31/CupcakeSmash2025/content/step_5/_index.md

 +++
 title = "5.
-Don't Eat Me!"
+Can't Catch Me!"
 weight = 5
 chapter = true
 pre = ""
 +++

-# Popping the Cupcake Back Down
+# Popping the Diamond Back Down

-Now that we've got our cupcake jumping out of its hole, we also need to get the cupcake to pop back down again to make smashing it a little trickier!
+Now that we've got our diamond jumping out of its hole, we also need to get the diamond to pop back down again to make smashing it a little trickier!
 We do this by simply removing the `up` class we added earlier to our `popUp` function.

 ```diff
 function popUp() {